Kelian98/Easy-astrophotography-equipment-control/README.md

 - A short live session which explores some modules and functionnalities : https://www.youtube.com/watch?v=3uwyRp8lKt0
 - Official documentation offers some tutorials : https://www.indilib.org/about/ekos.html

-For specific topics, you can search on the [INDI official forum](https://www.indilib.org/forum.html "INDI official forum"), ask on Facebook groups...
+> Note : For specific topics, you can search on the [INDI official forum](https://www.indilib.org/forum.html "INDI official forum"), ask on Facebook groups...

 #### GPS